euroscipy/euroscipy_proceedings/papers/vladimir_lukes/liver_model.rst

 segmentation and generation of finite element meshes from CT scans stored in the DICOM file format.
-Because it is a standard format for storing information in medical imaging we are able to process data from a wide range of sources (Magnetic Resonance, Positron Emission Tomography, etc.).
+Because it is a standard format for storing information in medical imaging we are able to process data from a wide range of sources (Magnetic Resonance Imaging, Positron Emission Tomography, etc.).
 A series of the DICOM files is handled by the pydicom library [Mas]_.
-The graphical user interface of DICOM2FEM (Fig. :ref:`dicom2fem`) is build up using PyQt library and the resulting data structures are stored to the VTK file by the help of PyVTK.
+The graphical user interface of DICOM2FEM (Fig. :ref:`dicom2fem`) is build up using PyQt library and the resulting data structures are stored to the VTK (Visualization Toolkit) file by the help of PyVTK.
 Segmented bodies can be visualized using a simple VTK viewer implemented in the application.

 Segmentation